 How much alcohol is in orange juice?

-Now here is a funny one and if I am honest I don’t think I thought about this and I will never got my head around it until I really had to.
+Now here is a funny one, and if I am honest, I don’t think I thought about this, and I will never get my head around it until I really had to.
 How much alcohol is in orange juice?

-So you are in hospital with 48 hours to live, you manage through brilliant care and pure conviction to get through it and because of your liver and social drinking you know that you won’t ever have another alcohol drink in your life ever again.
+So you are in hospital with 48 hours to live, you manage through brilliant care and pure conviction to get through it, and because of your liver and social drinking, you know that you won’t ever have another alcoholic drink in your life ever again.

-However, soon as you can you start to search for alternatives that are totally alcohol free.
+However, soon as you can, you start to search for totally alcohol-free alternatives.
 It was going fine with that orange juice in my hand until someone asked that me something that stopped me in my tracks!

 How much alcohol is in orange juice?”
 I had never actually given it any thought!
 They asked me as if I knew.